Dan Issel: Kentucky Colonels (1970–1975)

-Denver Nuggets (1975-1985)
+Denver Nuggets (1975–1985)

 Prior to the 1975–76 season, the Colonels traded Issel to the Baltimore Claws (formerly the Memphis Sounds) for Tom Owens and cash.
 The Claws folded before the season's start, and Issel was subsequently traded to the Denver Nuggets for Dave Robisch and cash.
-During his first season on the Nuggets, Issel and his new team finished with an ABA best 60-24 record and advanced to the ABA Finals, where he averaged 22.8 points and 12.8 rebounds during a contested six game series loss.
+During his first season on the Nuggets, Issel and his new team finished with an ABA best 60–24 record and advanced to the ABA Finals, where he averaged 22.8 points and 12.8 rebounds during a contested six-game series loss.

-For his ABA career, Issel was a 6-Time ABA All-Star, 5-Time Member of ABA All-Pro Team, the ABA's 2nd All-Time Scorer (behind Louie Dampier, was the 1972 ABA All-Star Game MVP, 1971 ABA Co-Rookie of the Year, Led ABA in scoring in 70-71 with 29.4 ppg and holds the ABA Record for most points in a season with 2,538 in 71-72.
+For his ABA career, Issel was a 6-Time ABA All-Star, a 5-Time Member of the ABA All-Pro Team, the ABA's 2nd All-Time Scorer (behind Louie Dampier), was the 1972 ABA All-Star Game MVP, 1971 ABA Co-Rookie of the Year, Led ABA in scoring in 70–71 with 29.4 ppg and holds the ABA Record for most points in a season with 2,538 in 71–72.

 Issel remained with the Nuggets following the ABA–NBA merger in June 1976, and represented Denver in the 1977 NBA All-Star Game.
-He remained productive, topping 20 points per game five of his remaining eight years.
+He remained productive, topping 20 points per game for five of his remaining eight years.
 Issel played a key role in helping the Nuggets make the postseason every year of his tenure, alongside (at various points) fellow stars David Thompson, Bobby Jones, Kiki Vandeweghe, and Alex English.
-On January 31, 1980, Issel scored an NBA career high 47 points, including making 19 of 23 free throw attempts, in a 127-126 win over the New Jersey Nets.
-On January 21, 1981, Issel grabbed an NBA career high 21 rebounds, while also scoring 32 points, during a 129-115 win over the San Antonio Spurs.
-During the 1984 NBA Playoffs, Issel averaged his highest postseason per game scoring average since his ABA days with 27.4 points per game during a 2-3 series loss against the Utah Jazz.
-Retiring following the 1984–1985 season, after the Nuggets were eliminated in the Western Conference Finals by the Los Angeles Lakers, he received the NBA's J. Walter Kennedy Citizenship Award during his last season for his outstanding service to the community.
+On January 31, 1980, Issel scored an NBA career high 47 points, including making 19 of 23 free throw attempts, in a 127–126 win over the New Jersey Nets.
+On January 21, 1981, Issel grabbed an NBA career high 21 rebounds, while also scoring 32 points, during a 129–115 win over the San Antonio Spurs.
+During the 1984 NBA Playoffs, Issel averaged his highest postseason per game scoring average since his ABA days with 27.4 points per game during a 2–3 series loss against the Utah Jazz.
+Retiring following the 1984–1985 season, after the Nuggets were eliminated in the Western Conference finals by the Los Angeles Lakers, he received the NBA's J. Walter Kennedy Citizenship Award during his last season for his outstanding service to the community.

 In nine seasons and 718 NBA games with Denver, Issel averaged 20.4 points and 7.9 rebounds per game.
 Wearing number 44, Issel is the Nuggets' second all-time leading scorer.
 He accumulated over 27,000 points in his combined ABA and NBA career, trailing only Kareem Abdul-Jabbar, Wilt Chamberlain and Julius Erving upon his retirement.
 Issel currently ranks #11 on the all time combined ABA/NBA scoring list.
 He missed only 24 games in 15 seasons, earning him the moniker, "the Horse".
 He was part of the Naismith Memorial Basketball Hall of Fame Class of 1993.